Department and Faculty

 - John W. Sperling, M.D.

-You will have direct access to the orthopedic surgery faculty at Mayo Clinic throughout your training.
+You have direct access to the orthopedic surgery faculty at Mayo Clinic throughout your training.

-You will be assigned a faculty advisor who can provide comprehensive educational advice and personal support.
-Your advisor also will serve as a contact point, introducing you and your family to Rochester and the Mayo Clinic system.
+You will be assigned a faculty adviser who can provide comprehensive educational advice and personal support.
+Your adviser also will serve as a contact point, introducing you and your family to Rochester, Minn., and the Mayo Clinic system.